 Food in School

 Marlborough is very proud of our own in-house School Kitchen.
-Our school chef, Jess Oughton prepares healthy and exciting menus and runs a friendly kitchen.
+Our school chef, Angie Douglas prepares healthy and exciting menus and runs a friendly kitchen.
 She works closely with the school helping to oversee our whole Food in School Policy and linking with classes to develop food awareness and skills in curriculum activities.
-You can keep up with the latest news from the kitchen or pass an eye over this week's menu by visiting the Kitchen section on this website.
-Jess is available should you wish to catch up with specific needs and you can always contact her at firstname.lastname@example.org.
+You can keep up with the latest news from the kitchen by visiting the Kitchen section on this website.
+Angie is available should you wish to catch up with specific needs and you can always contact her at email@example.com.

 Through our school meals service we aim to support healthy and happy eating habits.
 There is a choice of menu each day ensuring that all dietary needs can be met and enabling children to enjoy favourites, try new recipes and taste unfamiliar food.

-School meals are provided free of charge to all Infant Children and at a cost of £2.20 for Juniors (or £2 if a full week's meals are ordered on or before Monday each week).
+School meals are provided free of charge to all Infant Children and at a cost of £2.35 for Juniors.
 If you are in receipt of Income Support, Income Based Job Seekers allowance (not contribution based), Income related Employment and Support Allowance (not contribution based) or Child tax Credit with an annual income of less than £16,190 you qualify for free school meals for your junior child(ren) also.
 Application forms are available from the office and administered with complete confidentiality.
 If you can, do apply as other support may be available to you.

 It is not just what we eat, that makes for healthy eating habits, but how we eat too.
 There can be a temptation for children to rush their meal because they are keen to join friends for play.
 The youngest children are therefore supervised carefully and helped in making their meal selections.